id-root/Hoppers-Origin-Writeup/README.md

 ###### Now lets do enumeration on database

-ok so lets try to enumerate network cause we have to escape this db and find a way to `ai.vanchat.loc`
+ok so lets try to enumerate network cause we have to escape this db and find a way to `server 1`

 as we can't use other tools we will use a custom network enumeration script using bash: